 - Last updated:

-Council adopted the Sunshine Coast Energy Transition Plan 2010-20 on 8 December 2010.
+Council adopted the Sunshine Coast Energy Transition Plan 2010-2020 in December 2010.

 The future risks associated with peak oil and the ensuing energy transition are explained in the Peak Oil Background Study.

 The Draft Energy Transition Plan was available for public comment in October 2010.
 Council reviewed the submissions and considered these when finalising the Energy Transition Plan.